The Champ (1979 film)

 The Champ is a 1979 American drama sports film directed by Franco Zeffirelli and a remake of the 1931 Academy Award-winning film of the same name directed by King Vidor.
 It stars Jon Voight as Billy Flynn, a former boxer who attempts to support his son (Ricky Schroder) and reconcile with his ex-wife (Faye Dunaway) by fighting in the ring again.

+The Champ was released by United Artists on April 4, 1979, with Cinema International Corporation releasing in other territories.
+The film received mixed reviews from critics and grossed $65 million against an $8 million budget.
 The film is the last featuring Joan Blondell to be released during her lifetime.

 For his performance, Schroder won Golden Globe Award for New Star of the Year – Actor, making him the youngest winner in the history of the Golden Globe.

 Plot

-Ex-boxing champion Billy Flynn lives in the city of Hialeah, Florida, where he is trying to settle down as a horse trainer after giving up his boxing title.
-A boxer propositions that Billy enter a match with him in the future.
-Billy shows up at the gym with his son T.J., who calls his father Champ.
-When he learns the man has not arrived, Billy angrily storms out of the gym, leaving his son behind.
-T.J. later finds him drunk inside a bar.
-When he takes him home, neighbor Josie asks about his drunken state on the street, and T.J. tells her that Charlie and his friends bought him four beers as a celebration.
+Ex-boxing champion Billy Flynn is trying to settle down as a horse trainer in Hialeah, Florida, after giving up his boxing title.
+A boxer propositions Billy about a future match, and he shows up at the gym with his son T.J., who calls him Champ.
+The prospective opponent does not show up and Billy angrily storms off leaving T.J. behind.
+Billy's friends bring a drunken Billy home.
+T.J. explains to their neighbor Josie that Charlie and his friends bought Billy four beers as a celebration.

-The next morning, Billy announces that he won $6,400 gambling and uses it to buy T.J. his own horse named "She's a Lady".
-Lady is entered in a race, but suddenly collapses, scraping her leg.
-Annie, Billy's wife from whom he had separated seven years ago, had placed a bet on the horse and arrives after Lady's fall.
-Billy explains that he told T.J. that Annie was dead and that she had deserted them.
+Billy buys T.J. his own horse named "She's a Lady" from gambling earnings.
+Billy enters Lady in a race, and she collapses, scraping her leg.
+Annie, Billy's ex-wife, had placed a bet on the horse and arrives after Lady's fall.
+She learns that Billy told T.J. she was dead and had deserted them.
 Annie invites T.J. to her cruise ship.

-Annie's current husband confronts Billy to convince him to tell T.J. that Annie is his mother.
-Billy tells him that because she was not there for T.J., he has no mother.
-Billy loses a gamble on T.J.'s horse and is told by Whitey to either give him Lady or $2,000 in cash.
-Annie gives Billy the money, but Whitey takes the horse instead.
-After assaulting Whitey in response and attacking anyone who tries to stop him, including a police officer, Billy is arrested and taken into custody, where he tells T.J. that he is to live with Annie.
-T.J. refuses to leave, and Billy slaps him in a fit of rage.
-At her home, Annie tries to comfort T.J. but accidentally tells him she is indeed his mother.
-T.J. refuses to accept her as his mother, and Annie is distraught.
+When Annie's current husband asks Billy to reveal that Annie is T.J.'s mother, he refuses.
+Billy loses a bet on T.J.'s horse and Whitey forces him to transfer ownership of the horse to him.
+Billy is arrested after assaulting Whitey and fighting a police officer.
+In custody, he tells T.J. he will have to live with Annie.
+T.J. refuses to leave, and Billy slaps him.
+Annie tries to comfort T.J. and accidentally reveals he's her son.
+T.J. refuses to accept her as his mother.
+Billy is released and promises never to leave T.J. again.
+Annie asks Billy to explain to T.J. why she has been absent from his life.
+After another fight, Billy and Annie reconcile as friends.